Chapter 5 - Adjudication Procedures

 Code of Admission

-The officer must ensure that the asylee’s new Class of Admission (COA) information is updated in the appropriate electronic systems, so that the applicant will receive a permanent resident card.
-After completion, cases are routed to the National Records Center (NRC).
+The officer must ensure that the refugee’s new Class of Admission (COA) information is updated in the appropriate electronic systems, so that the applicant will receive a permanent resident card.
+After completion, A-files will be routed to the National Records Center (NRC).

 U.S. Citizenship and Immigration Services (USCIS) is updating policy guidance in the USCIS Policy Manual to remove references to Biographic Information (Form G-325A).